 Fibroids in Over 50 and Post Menopausal Patients

-4 patients had undergone uterine surgery in order to improve their symptoms in the past and this included 3 transcervical resections of fibroids and 2 uterine artery embolisations (1 patient had tried both procedures in the past).
-Interestingly all the patients except for one had information about uterine fibroid embolisation from the gynaecologist and only a single patient researched this procedure on the internet prior to the consultation with the specialist.
+4 patients had undergone uterine surgery in order to improve their symptoms and this included 3 transcervical resections of fibroids and 2 uterine artery embolizations.
+1 patient had tried both procedures in the past.
+Interestingly all the patients except one had information about uterine artery embolization from their gynaecologist and only a single patient researched this procedure on the internet prior to the consultation with the specialist.
 A transvaginal ultrasound and an MRI Pelvis were performed for all the patients prior to the procedure.

-The volume of the uterus ranged from 900 ml to 800 ml.
-The majority of embolisation procedures were performed for a uterus between 1,000 ml and 3,000 ml (16/23).
-4 of 23 patients had a uterus with a volume above 3 litres.
-Overall reduction of uterine size 8 weeks following the procedure, identified 12 of 23 had a reduction betwee 50% and 64%.
-35% of patients (8/23) experienced a reduction of >65% of uterine volume.
-Only on 2 occasions was the reduction in size below 50%.
+The volume of the uterus ranged from 900ml (smallest) to 4004ml (largest).
+The majority of embolizations were performed for a uterus between 1,000ml and 3,000ml (16/23).
+4 out of 23 patients had a uterus with a volume above 3 litres.
+In terms of overall reduction of uterine size 8 weeks following uterine artery embolization 12 out of 23 patients had a reduction between 50% and 64%.
+35% of patients (8/23) experienced a reduction of over 65% of overall uterine volume.
+Only on 2 occasions was the reduction in size below 50%

-At 8 weeks a patient questionnaire was completed by 19 of the participants.
-All of these found that the information given before the procedure was comprehensive and 84% (16/19) found the embolisation itself better than expected.
-Pain symptoms were better than expected for 10 patients (52%) whereas 7 patients found it worse than expected.All the treated patients were happy with the two day length of stay and 13 patients (68%) experienced bruising at the incision site.
+At 8 weeks a patient questionnaire was filled in by all except 4 of the 23 patients.
+100% of patients found the information given prior to the procedure complete and 84% (16/19) found the embolization less arduous than expected.
+The pain was described as better than expected for 10 out of the 19 patients (52%) whereas 7 patients found it worse than expected.All the treated patients were happy with the two day hospital stay and 13% of patients (68%) experienced a bruise at the incision site.

-Spontaneous passage of fibroid occurred in 2 patients.
-6 months post-procedure the uterine volume was checked using an MRI pelvis.13 of 23 patients had a reduction between 50% and 64%.
-8 out of 23 patients i.e. 35% of the total, experienced a reduction of >65% of uterine volume.
-Only in 1 case the reduction in size below 50%.
+Six months to one year following the procedure the uterine volume was checked again with an MRI Pelvis.13 out of 23 patients had a reduction of between 50% and 64%.
+8 out of 23 patients i.e. 35% of the total, experienced a reduction of over 65% of overall uterine volume.
+Only in 1 case was the reduction in size below 50%.
 Following this procedure we contacted the patients and we asked them if, in retrospect, they would recommend this procedure.
 20 out of 23 stated that they would recommend it.